-Appropriate use of mobile phones is essential at John Wilkinson Primary School and Nursery.
+Appropriate use of mobile phones is essential at John Wilkinson Primary school and nursery

-Staff can use their personal mobile phones during their break times in designated areas.
-During working hours, they must be kept out of the reach of children and parents in a secure area accessible only to staff.
+Staff can use their personal mobile phones (including smart watches) during their break times in designated areas.
+During working hours, mobile devices (excluding smart watches) must be kept out of the reach of children and parents in the teacher's classroom cupboard safe, a secure area accessible only to staff.
 All staff are made aware of their duty to follow this procedure, and to challenge anyone not adhering to it.